-When a coverage decision involves your medical care, it is called an "organization determination."
-A "fast coverage decision" is called an "expedited determination."
+When a coverage decision involves your medical care, it is called an organization determination.
+A fast coverage decision is called an expedited determination.

-Step 1: Decide if you need a "standard coverage decision" or a "fast coverage decision."
+Step 1: Decide if you need a standard coverage decision or a fast coverage decision.

-A "standard coverage decision" is usually made within 14 days or 72 hours for Part B drugs.
-A "fast coverage decision" is generally made within 72 hours, for medical services, or 24 hours for Part B drugs.
+A standard coverage decision is usually made within 14 days or 72 hours for Part B drugs.
+A fast coverage decision is generally made within 72 hours, for medical services, or 24 hours for Part B drugs.
 In order to get a fast coverage decision, you must meet two requirements:

-you may only ask for coverage for medical care you have not yet received
+- you may only ask for coverage for medical items and/or services not requests for payment for items and/or services already received - you can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function - If your doctor tells us that your health requires a fast coverage decision, we will automatically agree to give you a fast coverage decision - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that:

-- you can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision.
-If we do not approve a fast coverage decision, we will send you a letter that: - explains that we will use the standard deadlines - explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision - explains that you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested
+- explains that we will use the standard deadlines - explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision - explains that you can file a fast complaint about our decision to give you a standard coverage decision instead of the fast coverage decision you requested